florinpatrascu/closure_table/examples/ct_ecto/README.md

 ├── Rolie: It depends.
 Do you need referential integrity?
 │  └── Olie: Yeah
 │     └── Rolie: Closure Table *has* referential integrity?
-└── Polie: Querying the data it’s easier.
+└── Polie: Querying the data it's easier.
    ├── Olie: What about inserting nodes?
    └── Rolie: Everything is easier, than with the Nested Sets.
-      ├── Olie: I’m sold!
-And I’ll use its Elixir implementation! <3 └── Polie: w⦿‿⦿t!
+      ├── Olie: I'm sold!
+And I'll use its Elixir implementation! <3 └── Polie: w⦿‿⦿t!
 ```